 I have told you all my not so luxurious experience in Lakawon.
 It was not all bad, just a little setbacks.
 The resort might have a lot to improve but the front beach is gorgeous to explore and to experience.
 And I think it’s better and cheaper to bring food and pay the corkage fee of P50/head than to eat at Sunset Bar.
 So for 340 PHP day tour rate (150 PHP for the boat ride, 20 PHP for the terminal fee and only 170 PHP for the resort entrance itself), I think the price is okay for a basic island resort.
 And go at 8 AM so that you’ll have more time to enjoy your money.

 Will I be going back?
 Maybe, sure someday!
-But until they don’t improve their services and amenities, I think I’ll stick with day tour and Tawhai Floating Bar.
+But until they don’t improve their services and amenities, I think I’ll stick with Lakawon Island daytour with the Tawhai Floating Bar.

 Have you been to Lakawon Island Resort? or maybe planning to go soon?
-Let’s talk on the comment section below!
+Let’s talk in the comment section below!